developer-zebra/developer-zebra-site/src/mx/mx-version-on-device/index.md

 ## Overview

-The version of MX and/or OSX on a device determine whether certain settings and/or features are supported.
-There are a few ways that you can determine the version that is installed:
+The versions of MX and/or OSX on a device determine whether certain settings and/or features are supported.
+There are several ways to determine which version is installed:

-* Manually using the Settings UI
+* Manually using the Settings panel on the device (KitKat 4.4 and higher)
-* From application code at runtime using the EMDK
+* Programmatically using EMDK and some application code at runtime
-* Submitting XML using the MX CSP
+* Using StageNow or EMDK and the Profile Manager to submit XML to the MX CSP
-* Using ADB
+* By querying from a PC to a connected device over ADB

-## Using the Settings UI
+### Using the Settings Panel

-The version of MX on a Zebra Android KitKat device you can visually look in the Settings UI to determine the MX version installed:

-> Note: This is only available on KitKat 4.4+ or later versions of Zebra Android devices.
+**To see the MX and/or OSX version with the Settings panel** on a device with kitKat 4.4 or higher:

 1. Open the `Settings` application in the list of applications